ralflorent/namefully/readme.md

 `string: 'firstname' | 'lastname'`, default: `firstname`

-Indicate in what order the names appear when set as a raw string values or string array values.
+Indicate in what order the names appear when set as raw string values or string array values.
 That is, the first element/piece of the name is either the given name (e.g., `Jon Snow`)  or the surname (e.g.,`Snow Jon`).